Switching from Universal Analytics to Google Analytics 4 (GA4)

 I am now using GA360.
 What should I take into account?

-For organisations currently using GA360, someimportant functionalities are still missing.
-This includes integrations with other products, such as Google Ads, Display & Video 360 and Salesforce.
-In addition, it is currently not possible to set up Views for different user groups.
+It is currently not possible to set up Views for different user groups.
 This will mean that a complete transition to GA4 for these organisations will be further in the future.

 ga4